Improving Research Through Safer Learning from Data

 There are two broad classes of data analysis.
-The first class, exploratory data analysis, attempts to understand the data at hand, i.e., to understand what happened, and can use descriptive statistics, graphics, and other tools, including multivariable statistical models1.
+The first class, exploratory data analysis, attempts to understand the data at hand, i.e., to understand what happened, and can use descriptive statistics, graphics, and other tools, including multivariable statistical models^[When many variables are involved, a statistical model is often the best descriptive tool, even when it’s not used for inference.].
 The second broad class of data analysis is inferential analysis which aims to provide evidence and assist in judgments about the process generating the one dataset.
-Here the interest is in generalizability, and a statistical model is not optional2.
+Here the interest is in generalizability, and a statistical model is not optional^[Every statistical test is using a model.
+For example, the Wilcoxon two-sample test is a special case of the proportional odds model and requires the proportional odds assumption to hold to achieve maximum power.].
 Sometimes this is called population inference but it can be thought of less restrictively as understanding the data generating process.
 Also there is prediction, which is a mode of inference distinct from judgment and decision making.

 The following discussion concentrates on inference, although several of the concepts, especially measurement accuracy, fully pertain to exploratory data analysis.